 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

 Sennheiser MOMENTUM True Wireless 2 vs Bose QuietComfort Earbuds

-As more and more companies release active noise cancelling true wireless earbuds, it can be challenging to find the best pair for you.
-Hopefully we can help out by comparing two of the latest releases: the Sennheiser MOMENTUM True Wireless 2 and the Bose QuietComfort Earbuds.
+As more and more companies release active noise canceling wireless earbuds, it can be challenging to find the best pair for you.
+Hopefully, we can help out by comparing two of these big releases: the Sennheiser MOMENTUM True Wireless 2 and the Bose QuietComfort Earbuds.

-The Sennheiser MOMENTUM True Wireless 2 have a pretty traditional true wireless earbud look, but they are a bit bulky.
+The Sennheiser MOMENTUM True Wireless 2 has a pretty traditional wireless earbud look, but it’s a bit bulky.
 The earbuds stick out of most people’s ears, which is not only a bit funny looking, but also less stable.
 The case itself is pretty large and likely won’t fit into those ridiculously small pockets on women’s jeans.
 The earbuds do have an IPX4 rating, so if you’re able to get a good fit with them, they’ll be fine for your workouts.

 What Bluetooth codecs do each pair of earbuds work with?

 Opening the Sennheiser MOMENTUM True Wireless 2 case forces the earbuds to look for a device to pair with.
 If you download the Sennheiser Smart Control headphone app, you can pair the earbuds directly through it, but it’s not necessary.
 These buds use Bluetooth 5.1 and support the SBC, AAC, and aptX Bluetooth codecs, so regardless of if you’re an iPhone or Android user, you can enjoy high-quality tunes.